rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

 So the whole story began when Geoff Hinton put out two papers on arxiv.
 The first one was GLOM, and second one was forward-forward.
 GLOM was an idea which was not working at all.
 I talked to quite a few people over the years, and they told me:<b>"Hinton's a crazy old nut".</b> That was a big blow to us part-whole nerds.
 (Shame Shame, Poppy shame to them!!)

 In the perception community, there has been a long term cold-war going on.
-The warriors can be split among two factions:
+The clan-warriors can be split among two factions:

 1) <b>The connectionists, aka the cool hinton crowd</b>: guys who believe that brain contains these little neurons.
 So in a machine, just build some mathematical equivalent of these neurons, and learn the connection strengths between them.
 Suppose a neural net has to represent an object.
 Then the presence of an object is governed by some distributed representation that it triggers inside the network.
 They invented the backpropagation as their weapon: that neural nets with multiple layers could learn interesting internal representations, and overcome the limitations of frank-rosenblatt's perceptron.
 Frank's perceptron was just a single input layer, and single output layer, and didnt possess any hidden layers.
 Sad perceptron.
 But anyways, backpropogation seemed to do the job well.